digitalbazaar/bedrock-vue-optical-scanner/README.md

 ### OpticalScanner

-The main scanning component that orchestrates camera access and scanning operations.
+A thin wrapper component that delegates camera and scanning operations to CameraScanner from `@bedrock/web-optical-scanner`.

+**Architecture**: This component provides Vue-specific UI and event handling while CameraScanner handles all scanning complexity internally.

 **Props:**